First Growth. Premier Cru Classe in 1855.

 Search Rank 1461

 Over all vintages, this was the 1461st most popular wine on Wine-Searcher last year.
 Search rank last month: 990th

 Sauvignon Blanc – Semillon is a classic blend of two white grape varieties, most famously produced in France and Australia.
 The blend is versatile and may be manipulated to produce exceptional sweet wines in Sauternes and Barsac, and dry wines from Bordeaux and Western Australia.
 Dry Sauvignon – Semillon wines are fresh in their youth, yet robust enough to age for up to ten years.
 Some of the more ... more

-Sauternes, 40 miles (65km) south of Bordeaux city, is a village dedicated to the production of high-quality sweet wines.
-It is surrounded on all sides by vineyards, the best of which produce some of the world's most prestigious, long-lived and expensive dessert wines.
+Sauternes, 40 miles (65km) south of Bordeaux city, is a village famous for its high-quality sweet wines.
+Although some wineries here produce dry wines, they sell them under appellations other than the sweet-specific Sauternes appellation.
+The village is surrounded on all sides by vineyards, the best of which produce some of the world's most prestigious, long-lived and expensive dessert wines.
 A half-bottle of top-quality, aged Sauternes wine from a good vintage can command prices in excess of US$1000.